baileytalks/rails-chatbot/README.md

 Click `Create Message`
 ````

+A screenshot of the final chatbot:

 ![Screenshot](https://raw.githubusercontent.com/baileytalks/rails-chatbot/master/app/assets/images/screenshot.png)

 ## Original Specification

+Using:
+* Ruby 2.4.1
+* Rails 5.1.2
+* Test framework: RSpec
+* VCS: GIT

 A user lands on the page and sends the first pre-written message to the bot (this is the root of the tree), they receive a response, for which they are then are presented with 2-3 optional possible pre-written messages to choose from to send back, each of which lead to a new 'response' from from the bot, and so on.